 These little coasters make great handmade gifts!
 I added cute flowers to these coasters, but you can add a monogram, or a family name, or anything else you can think of!
 Plus they only take about fifteen minutes to make and always end up looking professional.

-How To Make Etched Glass Tile Coasters
+How to Make Coasters with Glass Tile Etching

 - square glass tiles